Loading...

 A Road Junction holds information about junction names and numbers.
 The feature will reference all the Road Nodes which correspond to the junction the feature is representing.
 Multiple Road Junction features could reference a Road Node.
 In the current release, the Road Junction feature will only identify Numbered Motorway Junctions.

 A Turn Restriction is a restriction based upon a vehicle manoeuvre.
 The types of restriction include a prohibitive driving instruction, a mandatory driving instruction and implicit restrictions.
-Prohibited instructions are indicated by road signs within a red circle; examples include No U-turns, No Right Turn and No Left Turn.
+Prohibited instructions are indicated by road signs within a red circle, and examples include No U-turns, No Right Turn and No Left Turn.
 These can include exceptions to the instruction and are typically elements like Except for Buses.
-Mandatory driving instructions are indicated by road signs within a blue circle or are painted on the roadway; examples include Turn Right and Ahead Only.
+Mandatory driving instructions are indicated by road signs within a blue circle or are painted on the roadway, and examples include Turn Right and Ahead Only.
 Implicit restrictions occur where a turn is not signed as prohibited but would not be a normal manoeuvre, for example, where a road splits around a traffic island or at complex junctions where additional geometry has been captured to reflect the traffic flow.
 These are not differentiated from actual signed restrictions.

 Restrictions For Vehicles are restrictions that apply to the physical characteristics of vehicles.
-These are required to protect structures such as bridges and tunnels from damage, or to restrict/prohibit use by vehicles that exceed dimensions, usually for physical reasons.
+These are required to protect structures such as bridges and tunnels from damage, or to restrict / prohibit use by vehicles that exceed dimensions, usually for physical reasons.
 In addition, Restrictions For Vehicles includes exemption to the restriction when specific use conditions apply (for example, loading and unloading).
 The restrictions include:

 Maximum Height